 If a child has been identified as having SEN, they will have an OPP.
 This is a personalised document co-produced with the pupil, parent and class teacher to ascertain outcomes and how these outcomes are to be achieved.
-These will be monitored by the class teacher and by the SENCo and will be reviewed in the SEN Review Week, where progress towards the outcomes is discussed with the parent and pupil.
-All parties will have a copy of the OPP which will be an on-going working document.
+These will be monitored by the class teacher and by the SENCo and will be reviewed during parents evening, where progress towards the outcomes is discussed with the parent and pupil.
+All parties will have a copy of the OPP which will be an ongoing working document.
 An OPP should include:

-- A summary of needs

-- Personalised, specific and reachable targets.

-- Teaching strategies to be used.

-- Required resources.
+- A summary of needs; linked to the 4 areas of need list above. - Personalised, specific and reachable targets. - Teaching strategies to be used. - Required resources.

-- Success Criteria.

-- Evaluation of progress.

-- Involvement of outside agencies